Please, Kim Kardashian, Can We Not Call The Past Year A “Huge Cleanse”?

 Advertisement

 Listen, we all get what she means.
-But we won't even go into why calling the most fatal pandemic in human history a "huge cleanse"!
+But we won't even go into why calling the one of the most fatal pandemic in human history a "huge cleanse"!
 Kim, I'm tired!

 Kardashian, who recently filed for divorce from her husband Kanye West, continued to explain that having to quarantine with her four children — 7-year-old daughter North, 5-year-old son Saint, nearly 3-year-old daughter Chicago, and 19-month-old son Psalm — was time she treasured.